signalfx/splunk-otel-python/MIGRATING.md

 ### Step 3.
 Start you Python service

-Run your python service with the `splk-py-trace` command.
-If you run your service as `python main.py`, you can automatically instrument it with Splunk distribution of OpenTelemetry by running it as `splk-py-trace python main.py`.
+Run your python service with the `splunk-py-trace` command.
+If you run your service as `python main.py`, you can automatically instrument it with Splunk distribution of OpenTelemetry by running it as `splunk-py-trace python main.py`.

 ## Special cases